Teaching English as a Foreign Language in Galway, Ireland, Europe, and the world

 Further live online sessions

 This opportunity is unique to International House Galway candidates.
 You will attend two live online input sessions with CELTA Tutors per week.
 These times will be confirmed once we assess which times best suit candidates.
-These sessions are unique to the International House Galway Live Online CELTA course as we feel that candidates will benefit from additional live sessions during which they can speak with the Course Tutors and get answers to their questions.
+These sessions are unique to International House Galway and International House Lisbon Live Online CELTA course as we feel that candidates will benefit from additional live sessions during which they can speak with the Course Tutors and get answers to their questions.